Z3NTL3/CloudflareIPTables/README.md

 # CloudflareIPTables
-A python script with which you can easily set up iptables for cloudflare REVERSE Proxies automatically.
-Disallows all requests outside the reverse proxy of Cloudflare CDN to avoid DDOS.
+Automated script that automatically sets up cloudflare cdn's reverse proxy technology on your iptables and blocks all requests outside of cloudflare cdn's reverse proxy.

+Simply a powerful protection against DDOS.

+Reverse Proxy technology filters every request with certain algorithms and different methods.
+This will protect your server well.
+You have to hide the static IP.
+Layer 7 attacks will not work after this setup.

 # Requirements